lancachenet/lancachenet.github.io/_docs/installation/docker-compose.md

     <div class="note info">
     <h5>Why do we cache</h5>
     <p>
     We cache traffic in order to provide benefit to many users in a large environment.
 LanCache is optimised for hundreds to thousands of gamers downloading at once not one or two users on a small scale.
-The emphasis is always on superior cached performance over uncached. <a href="/docs/caching-101/">Learn more &rarr;</a>
+The emphasis is always on superior cached performance over uncached.
     </p>
     </div>